apollographql/apollo/docs/source/resources/graphql-glossary.md

 <h2 id="query-colocation">Query colocation</h2>

 A practice of placing a GraphQL query in the same location as the app component's view logic.
 Query co-location makes it easier to facilitate a smooth UI and chore of data retrieval.
-Jumping directly to the query and keeping the component in sync with its data dependencies is a bliss.
+Jumping directly to the query and keeping the component in sync with its data dependencies is a pleasure.

 ```js
 const GET_DOG_PHOTO = gql`